FelipeRoma04/FelipeRoma04/README.md

 I'm a **Software Developer and IT Infrastructure Specialist** with **2+ years of professional experience** designing, implementing, and leading technological solutions that drive **digital transformation** and operational efficiency.

-I've built IT departments from scratch, delivered production enterprise software, led full **Microsoft 365** migrations, and integrated **AI tools** and **data analysis workflows** into real business operations.
-I'm currently pursuing a **B.Sc. in Systems Engineering** at Fundación Universitaria Konrad Lorenz.
+I have built IT departments from scratch, delivered production enterprise software, led full **Microsoft 365** migrations, and integrated **AI tools** and **data analysis workflows** into real business operations.
+Currently pursuing a **B.Sc. in Systems Engineering** at Fundación Universitaria Konrad Lorenz.

-> 🔁 Always learning &nbsp;|&nbsp; ⚙️ Infrastructure + Dev mindset &nbsp;|&nbsp; 🧠 Strategic technology builder
+> ⚙️ Infrastructure + Dev mindset &nbsp;|&nbsp; 🧠 Strategic technology builder &nbsp;|&nbsp; 🔁 Always learning

 ---